-The interest rate on the Notes, if equal to the Spread or lower, including the Minimum Interest Rate, is below what we would currently expect to pay as of the date of this pricing supplement if we issued non-callable senior debt securities with a fixed or floating rate and similar maturity to that of the consumer price indexed-linked notes.
-Any interest payable in excess of the Minimum Interest Rate on the Notes will be based upon the difference in the level of the CPI determined as of the measurement dates specified in the formula listed above, plus the Spread.
+THE HISTORICAL LEVELS OF THE CPI ARE NOT AN INDICATION OF THE FUTURE LEVELS OF THE CPI.
+The interest rate on the Notes, if equal to the Spread or lower, including the minimum interest rate, is below what we would currently expect to pay as of the date of this pricing supplement if we issued non-callable senior debt securities with a fixed or floating rate and similar maturity to that of the consumer price indexed-linked notes.
+Any interest payable in excess of the minimum interest rate on the Notes will be based upon the difference in the level of the CPI determined as of the measurement dates specified in the formula listed above, plus the Spread.

 There can be no assurance that the BLS will not change the method by which it calculates the CPI.
 In addition, changes in the way the CPI is calculated could reduce the level of the CPI and lower the interest payment with respect to the Notes.
 Accordingly, the amount of interest, if any, payable on the Notes, and therefore the value of the consumer price indexed-linked notes, may be significantly reduced.
-If the CPI is substantially altered (as determined in the sole discretion of the Calculation Agent), a substitute index will be employed to calculate the interest payable on the Notes as described above.
+If the CPI is substantially altered (as determined by the Calculation Agent in it sole discretion), a substitute index will be employed to calculate the interest payable on the Notes as described above.

 The historical levels of the CPI are not an indication of the future levels of the CPI during the term of the Notes.
-In the past, the CPI has experienced periods of volatility, and such volatility may occur in the future.
+In the past, the CPI has experienced periods of volatility and such volatility may occur in the future.
 Fluctuations and trends in the CPI that have occurred in the past are not necessarily indicative, however, of fluctuations that may occur in the future.